rfheise/clipy/Dev-info.md

     - [ ] Use torch data loaders for batched inference - S3FD and Talknet
         - [X] S3FD
         - [ ] TalkNet
-    - [ ] see if I can tweak model to work with variable framerate & audio sampling without re-rendering
-        - [ ] As a band-aid solution re-render facial tracks to appropriate frame rate & audio sampling rate rather than the whole video
     - [ ] Tweak Settings For Optimal Performance
         - [ ] TalkNet
         - [ ] S3FD